faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 ### Functions Limitations.
 Carrier Service for the help

-Can we start implementing the function?
-Actually no. The problem is that **functions can't change a delivery price**.
-Functions can only: **move**, **hide** or **rename** a delivery method.
+Can we proceed with implementing the function?
+Unfortunately, no. The issue is that **functions are not capable of adjusting a delivery price**.
+Functions can only: **move**, **hide**, or **rename** a delivery method.

-To solve this we need to change our the implementation of our carrier service.
-We will add a new delivery method (for each service) called `{FREE} Service X` and we will hide all the others methods if the customer is not tagged as `VIP` (otherwise we will hide the free method).
+To counter this, we need to modify our carrier service implementation.
+We will incorporate a new delivery method (for each service) dubbed `{FREE} Service X`, and conceal all other methods if the customer isn't designated as `VIP` (else, we will hide the free method).

 ### Updating the carrier service

-Let's implement the changes to the carrier service.
+Let's proceed with the modifications to the carrier service.

 ```typescript
 export default {
     async fetch(request: Request, env: Env, ctx: ExecutionContext): Promise<Response> {
         const value: RatesConf = JSON.parse(await env.SHIPPING_CONFIGURATION.get('rates') || 'null') || DEFAULT_RATES;